cloud-ark/kubeplus/README.md

 **3. kubectl connections**

+- ``kubectl connections service``: Provides information about relationships between a Service object and all the downstream Pods related to it.
 - ``kubectl connections cr``(upcoming): Provides information about relationships of a Custom Resource instance with other resources (custom or built-in) via labels / annotations / spec properties.
-- ``kubectl connections workflow``: Provides information about relationships between a Service object and all the downstream Pods related to it.
+- ``kubectl connections workflow`` (upcoming): Provides information about relationships modeled using PlatformWorkflow CRD.

 **4. kubectl metrics**

 - ``kubectl metrics cr``: Provides metrics for a Custom Resource instance (count of sub-resources, pods, containers, nodes, total CPU and Memory).
+- ``kubectl metrics service``: Provides CPU/Memory metrics for all the Pods that are descendants of a Service instance.
 - ``kubectl metrics account``: Provides metrics for an account identity - user / service account. (counts of custom resources, built-in workload objects, pods, total CPU and Memory).
 Needs on-cluster component.
-- ``kubectl metrics workflow``: Provides CPU/Memory metrics for all the Pods that are descendants of a Service instance.
+- ``kubectl metrics workflow`` (upcoming): Provides CPU/Memory metrics for all the Pods that are descendants resources modeled using PlatformWorkflow CRD.

 **5. kubectl grouplogs**

 - ``kubectl grouplogs cr``: Provides logs for all the containers of a Custom Resource instance.
+- ``kubectl grouplogs service``: Provides logs for all the containers of all the Pods that are related to a Service object.
-- ``kubectl grouplogs workflow``: Provides logs for all the containers of all the Pods that are part of the workflow defined by the provided Service instance.
+- ``kubectl grouplogs workflow`` (upcoming): Provides logs for all the containers of all the Pods that are part of the workflow defined modeled using PlatforkWorkflow CRD.

 ## Example

 ```
-$ kubectl connections workflow Service wordpress
+$ kubectl connections service wordpress
 Level:1 kind:Pod name:wordpress-6697844b8f-4vlpt relationship-type:label
 Level:1 kind:Pod name:wordpress-6697844b8f-8694c relationship-type:label
 Level:2 kind:Service name:wordpress-mysql relationship-type:specproperty